 Soldiers suffering from Post-Traumatic Stress Disorder (PTSD) are at a greater risk of succumbing to drug or alcohol abuse because of the trauma they experienced during military service.
 Developing treatment for the trauma alongside traditional treatment for substance use disorder has been shown to improve a person’s health and recovery time.
 By dealing with the issue that led to substance abuse, trauma therapy can help minimize relapses and achieve a full recovery.

-When someone deals with their PTSD or other effects from trauma in a healthy way, they often find their cravings to use drugs or alcohol decrease.
+When someone deals with their PTSD or early warning signs of PTSD in a healthy way, they often find their cravings to use drugs or alcohol decrease.
 Conversely, someone who does not abuse substances anymore often finds they do not feel as big of an impact from mental illness symptoms.
 Combining treatment for trauma and addiction helps people overcome both conditions quicker than if they addressed them separately.

 Three Steps to Addiction and Trauma Treatment